-Pamela began her career in Philanthropy at NoVo Foundation in New York City, where she became the first manager of the Social and Emotional Learning Initiative.
-Over her six year tenure, working closely with Robert Sherman, she gained experience designing and managing large-scale education initiatives involving multiple stakeholders including large public school districts, managing a portfolio of 40 grantees, co-developing an Initiative strategic plan, and developing a capacity building grants program for SEL providers.
-As Tauck Family Foundation’s Fellow, she led special projects and implemented the Foundation’s social investing strategy to support youth-serving organizations and schools to promote SEL in elementary-aged children from low-income families in Bridgeport, CT.
-As Associate Director of Dovetail Learning, Pamela led the California-based non-profit’s strategic planning and growth initiatives, oversaw and improved all aspects of operations, wrote a three-year business plan to scale the organization’s K-6 SEL program, and co-led a curricula redesign.
+Pamela began her career in philanthropy at NoVo Foundation in New York City, where she was the founding manager of the Social and Emotional Learning Initiative, working with Robert Sherman, PhD.
+Over her six-year tenure she gained experience: designing and managing large-scale education initiatives involving multiple stakeholders, including public school districts; managing a portfolio of 40 grantees; co-developing an Initiative strategic plan; and, developing a capacity building grants program for SEL program providers.
+NoVo’s SEL Initiative co-developed and funded Collaborative for Academic, Social, and Emotional Learning’s (CASEL) Collaborating Districts Initiative, the first effort to scale systemic SEL across large, urban districts in the U.S. As Tauck Family Foundation’s Fellow, she led special projects and implemented the Foundation’s social investing strategy to support youth-serving organizations and schools to promote SEL in elementary-aged children from low-income families in Bridgeport, CT.
+As Associate Director of Dovetail Learning, Pamela led the California-based nonprofit’s strategic planning and growth initiatives, oversaw, and improved all aspects of operations, wrote a three-year business plan to scale the organization’s K-6 SEL program, and co-led a curricula redesign.